Campaign 2016: Politics, Polling, and Policy

 Leavitt Partners stays abreast of the very latest intelligence regarding Medicaid expansion under the provisions of the Affordable Care Act.
 We can share with audiences the very latest intelligence about 1115 waivers, CMS guidance, CMS flexibility in benefit design and other critical Medicaid expansion uncertainties.

-Previously, he was Partner and Managing Director at Leavitt Partners, the consulting and health intelligence firm led by former HHS Secretary and Utah Governor Mike Leavitt.
-He led the firm’s Washington, DC office, advising clients clients on a wide range of healthcare issues, including the Affordable Care Act, accountable care, health information technology, and Washington politics.
+Previously, he was Partner and Managing Director at Leavitt Partners, the healthcare consulting firm led by former HHS Secretary and Utah Governor Mike Leavitt.
+He led the firm’s Washington, D.C. office, advising clients on a wide range of issues, including the Affordable Care Act and Washington politics.

 He was the leading fundraiser and a presidential campaign adviser to former Speaker of the House Newt Gingrich.
-He worked closely with Speaker Gingrich for more than seven years, including as CEO of the Gingrich Group.
-He was a health policy adviser to the 2008 presidential campaigns of Senator John McCain and former Senator Fred Thompson.
+He worked closely with Speaker Gingrich for more than seven years, including as CEO of the Center for Health Transformation.
+He was also a health policy adviser to the 2008 presidential campaigns of Senator John McCain and former Senator Fred Thompson.